hmc-cs111-spring2023/cs111-project-pitch-Cruedy/project.md

 project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+_I think most of the time would be spent on the language aspects of this project because there is already a system set in place for javascript, which is what is currently used in this domain.
+I think figuring out how to implement the language in this environment would be complicated._

 ### Scope

 _How big an idea is this?
 How ambitious is this project?_

+_I think this is a really ambitious porject because its a language that would have to work with an already complicated piece of software._

 ### Benefits and drawbacks

 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

+_I think this is a good idea for a project because it would be helpful for a domain that I really enjoy working in.
+I think this may not be a good idea for a project because it seems  difficult to implement._